windup/windup-operator/README.md

     ```
 1. Install JDK 11
 You can use different ways , but SDKMan is very easy https://sdkman.io/install
-1. Install MVN
-You can use different ways , but SDKMan is very easy https://sdkman.io/install
 1. Install Podman
 https://podman.io/getting-started/installation
 2. Execute the maven command:
-`mvn clean package -Pnative -Dquarkus.native.container-build=true -Dquarkus.container-image.push=true`
+`./mvnw clean package -Pnative -Dquarkus.native.container-build=true -Dquarkus.container-image.push=true`

 ## Installation
 1. We can log in the Openshift cluster using `oc login .....` .
 You will need a user with cluster-wide permissions to deploy the CRD.